dev-ved30/Oracle/README.md

 For more information, please read the our paper - https://ui.adsabs.harvard.edu/abs/2025arXiv250101496S/abstract

-If you use any of this code in your own work, please cite the associated paper and software using the following
+If you use any of this code in your own work, please cite the associated paper and software using the references in the [CITATION.cff](CITATION.cff) file.

 ## Installation: